DavidGudovic/Book-Shop/README.md

 # Book-Shop
 A web store for a fictional Book Shop for school.
 Built with Laravel, Livewire, Alpine JS.
 Hosted on Heroku.
-While far from perfect, visually and functionally it's a step up from my previous work
+While far from perfect, visually and functionally it's a step up from my previous work </br>
+<a href="http://knjizara-aurora.herokuapp.com">Click for live version</a>
 # Unfinished UI - PC

 actual screen height is a quarter of the screenshot